Shivamsin517/Do-you-know-me1-/README.md

-Hii.welcome so in this project i am using readlineSync to take input,how function works and array of objects.
+Hii.welcome so in this project i am using readlineSync to take input,learned how function works and array of objects.